-Applications for the 2022 Fellowship Program are due by February 28th, 2022, upon which they are reviewed by an external committee of experienced biofield researchers.
+Applications are reviewed by an external committee of experienced biofield researchers.
 Proposals must demonstrate relevance to the Research Priorities of the Biofield Research Fellowship Program.
 Proposals will be assessed based on the following criteria:

 - Significance and Impact: the project addresses an important issue related to efficacy, mechanisms, cultivation, or assessment of biofield therapies, and has potential to advance biofield research;